kevinouellette/TextDate/README.md

 * 20159923 = 2015
 * 99999923 =

+## Additional notes
-*Note: Due to the way partial dates are processed, the unlikely scenario of outputting multiple variations of the same date segment won't work in a fallback.*
+* Due to the way partial dates are processed, using multiple variations of the same date segment won't work in a fallback.
+This will probably be fixed eventually, but it's low priority.